Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: BAYESIAN LEARNING WITH PESSIMISM

-Although our credible set is constructed using Bayesian inference, according to the Bernstein-von Mises theorem, Proposition \ref{prop1} in Section \ref{sec:theory} guarantees that, from a frequentist point of view, the solution $f_L(s, a)$ to \eqref{eqn: chance opt} provides a valid asymptotic lower bound for $Q(s, a)$ uniformly over $(s, a) \in \mathcal{S} \times \mathcal{A}$.
+Although our credible set is constructed using Bayesian inference, Proposition \ref{prop1} in Section \ref{sec:theory} guarantees that, by the Bernstein-von Mises theorem, the solution $f_L(s, a)$ to \eqref{eqn: chance opt} provides a valid asymptotic lower bound for $Q(s, a)$ uniformly over $(s, a) \in \mathcal{S} \times \mathcal{A}$ from a frequentist perspective.

-Notice that the optimization in \eqref{eqn: chance opt} may not be straightforward.
+Note that the optimization in \eqref{eqn: chance opt} may not be straightforward.
 First, it requires to specify the credible set $\mathcal{W}$ that satisfies the coverage constraint.
 This can be challenging for complex nonlinear models where the exact Bayesian inference is intractable.
 Second, it can be computationally difficult to optimize the objective function $f(s,a,\wbf)$ with the inequality constraint.

 To address the first challenge, we adopt the variational inference approach, and parameterize the posterior function using a Gaussian distribution $\mathcal{N}(\widehat{\wbf}, \widehat\Sigma)$.
 The Gaussian model is correctly specified for BLBM, and provides a valid approximation for a large number of nonlinear models \citep{wang2019frequentist}.
 Under the Gaussian approximation, the posterior distribution of $(\wbf - \widehat{\wbf})^\top \widehat\Sigma^{-1} (\wbf - \widehat{\wbf})$ follows a $\chi^2$ distribution with the degree of freedom $p$, based on which we can easily construct $\mathcal{W}$.